PostHog/posthog.com/contents/blog/the-posthog-array-1-28-0.md

 ### Community MVP 🏆

 Thanks to all our community members for helping move PostHog forward!
-This release cycle's Community MVP goes to... [tbd](https://github.com/posthog)!
+This release cycle's Community MVP goes to... [manish001in](https://github.com/manish001in)!

-Description here
+Manish helped us pushed a PR that ensures tab titles are properly set when navigating between dashboards (PR [#5822](https://github.com/PostHog/posthog/pull/5822)) and is also pushing a PR to make it easy to copy properties from the person page (PR [#5884](https://github.com/PostHog/posthog/pull/5884)).

 ### Help us improve PostHog